MaciekWin3/azure-devops-blazor-extension/README.md

 ## Debug 🐞
 You can debug and develop your extension locally.
 You just need to run project with dotnet.
-If you want to run project in Azure DevOps environment, you need to run AzDevOpsBlazorExtension.DevServer.
-To do so, run the following command in your terminal in DevServer folder:
+If you want to run project in Azure DevOps environment, you need to run AzDevOpsBlazorExtension with this command:
 ```
 dotnet watch run --pathbase=/dist
 ```